yuriiKushpit/heracles/README.md

     Automation framework has few layours:
         1) Driver initialization
             I've make this layour very simple - just initialize browser in test module.
-            Usually for corporate application I use next architecture:
+            Usually for corporate application I use next architecture

             DriverHandler class - this class responsible on creating driver instance.
 By static factory pattern I decide how to create instance.
 Browser/device type I'm passing by command lines or by parameters in testing framework.